jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 Data on stadium construction and funding were compiled from several sources.
 [Public-Private Partnerships for Major League Sports Facilities](https://doi.org/10.4324/9780203077276)  (Table 2.1) by Judith Grant Long is the source for much of the data through 2010, which provides a consistent source of valuation over the sample that has been closely vetted by an expert for consistency.
 I collected post-2010 and a few other missing observations from various media sources.
 Publicly reported costs often differ across sources, and reporting standards are not identical over time or across publications; therefore, the cost estimates are based on accounts that I determined to be the most credible.
 Keep in mind that the presented data represent ballpark figures---literally and figuratively---but they are sufficiently reliable to reflect general trends in venue construction, duration, and costs.

 ## What costs are commonly omitted from stadium subsidy estimates?

+The costs reported here do not include additional government direct and in-kind subsidies that public stadiums often receive, but these very real costs are often not publicly recorded in a consistent manner so that they can be reliably tracked over time.
+Supplementary contributions include area infrastructure improvements, capital maintenance and upgrades, ongoing operations, and tax abatements and exemptions.
+Urban planning scholar Judith Grant Long (see [here](https://doi.org/10.4324/9780203077276) and [here](https://doi.org/10.1177/1527002504264614)) has estimated that these added expenses can increase the taxpayer burden beyond the officially budgeted costs by between 25 and 40%.

+Public policy researcher [Goeffrey Propheter](https://link.springer.com/book/10.1007/978-3-031-18790-2) estimated that the tax benefits from government ownership of stadiums  translates to an additional $22 billion in foregone local government revenue through the lives of current venue leases---approximately $7.5 million per year, with 40% of the diversion in funds coming from K–12 education and 19% from public safety.

+Stadiums financed through municipal bonds are sometimes eligible for a federal tax exemption, which economists [Austin Drukker, Ted Gayer, and Alexander Gold](https://doi.org/10.17310/ntj.2020.1.05) estimate to have cost $5.4 billion in tax revenue.

+(Note: Dollar values in this section converted to 2024 dollars.)

 ## How costly are venue renovations?